 - To qualify for this program, you, your representative, the doctor, or the hospital must call us at 800-694-9901 as soon as the possibility of a transplant is discussed.
-When you call, you will be given information about the program and participating facilities. - To receive the Aetna Transplant Network level of benefits, you must choose an Aetna Institutes of Excellence facility, and all transplant-related services must be received at that facility. - All transplant admissions must be precertified. - To use the Aetna Institutes of Excellence Transplant Network program, this must be your primary plan for payment of benefits.
+When you call, you will be given information about the program and participating facilities. - To receive the Aetna Transplant Network level of benefits, you must choose an Aetna Institutes of Excellence facility, and all transplant-related services must be received at that facility. - All transplant admissions must be precertified. - MHBP must be your primary plan for payment of benefits to use the Aetna Institutes of Excellence program.

-Travel Benefit - for patients using the Aetna Institutes of Excellence Transplant Network program the Plan may approve reasonable travel (air, train, bus and/or taxi), and lodging expenses (if the recipient lives more than 50 miles from the facility) up to \$10,000 per transplant for the recipient and one companion.
+Travel Benefit - for patients using the Aetna Institutes of Excellence Transplant Network program the Plan may approve reasonable travel (air, train, bus and/or taxi), and lodging expenses up to \$10,000 per transplant for the recipient and one companion.
 If the transplant recipient is age 21 or younger, we pay up to \$10,000 for eligible travel costs for the member and two caregivers.
 Reimbursement is subject to IRS regulations.